-If you’re reading this thinking it sounds familiar, rest assured you’re not alone.
-Many marketers just like you have struggled with everything from low motivation, feelings of isolation and anxiety as a result of the recent uncertainty, change and growing pressures of work.
+Many marketers have struggled with everything from low motivation, feelings of burnout and isolation and anxiety as a result of the fast-paced industry that we are in and the growing pressures of work.

 From tapping more readily into data and providing seamless digital experiences to unlocking the full potential of collaboration tools and managing growing expectations around issues such as sustainability, it’s little surprise that marketers are feeling the pressures.

 It can be a daunting feeling.
 Our industry is performance-based, numbers and deadlines matter.
 We often have to work to tight timeframes and must go above and beyond to meet and exceed client expectations.

 That’s why it’s so important to protect your mental health as a marketer.
 It may seem like an impossible task at times, but there are small steps you can take to manage these modern stresses and mitigate the mental fatigue that they can induce.

 Keeping on top of workloads is only possible when you know exactly what needs doing and when.
 Whether you like making lists or planning a detailed schedule, there are many tools out there to help you get organised and have a bird’s eye view of what work you have on at any given time.
 Create a long list of all you have to do this week and set priorities.
 Don't be afraid to move the low priority tasks into next week and start working through the high priority tasks first.

 Monitor screen time, set limits and stick to them